normalian/SentinelAzureOpenAI/Work2.md

 # Prerequisite
 > Deploy the templates on a resource group in Japan East
-- Create a resource group for Azure resources you will create in this exercise (e.g., logic apps, etc.)
+- Create a resource group for Azure resources you will create in this exercise (e.g., Azure Logic App, etc.)
 - The following is a sample configuration.
 You can use the same resource group as in exercise 1.
 We assume that the region is East Japan.
 - Resource group name ``rg-Sentinel-AzureOpenAI-Workshop``
 - Region ``Japan East``